- About us

 Working closely with parents to ensure improved communication between parents and their children, and provide an in-depth understanding of functions of behaviour, effective use of reinforcements and implementation of individually tailored behavioural management systems.
 We use CBT in working with children and adolescents with a range of emotional, social and behavioral difficulties.

-At Azza's clinic, in order to maximize our results, we tailor our CBT techniques to suit our clients' individual needs.
+At ACPC Psychology, in order to maximise our results, we tailor our CBT techniques to suit our clients' individual needs.
 We aim to teach clients new ways of viewing situations through our active-participation sessions by teaching practical strategies to overcome their challenges.

 Acceptance and Commitment Therapy (ACT):